reshailnaeem/groq-gpt/README.md

 # GroqGPT
 A Streamlit app to use all Groq models in a ChatGPT-like interface.

-Parts of this project are based on groq_streamlit_demo by tonykipkemboi, available at https://github.com/tonykipkemboi/groq_streamlit_demo.
+Parts of this project are based on groq_streamlit_demo by Tony Kipkemboi (tonykipkemboi), available at https://github.com/tonykipkemboi/groq_streamlit_demo.

 ## Table of Contents
 - [Features](#features)